DrTimothyAldenDavis/SuiteSparse/README.md

 SuiteSparse are copied into SuiteSparse/include and into /usr/local/include.

 For Windows, import each `*/CMakeLists.txt` file into MS Visual Studio.
+A single top-level CMake script is being considered as a feature in the future.
+Be sure to specify the build type as Release; for example, to build `SuiteSparse_config` on Windows in the command window:

+    cd SuiteSparse_config/build
+    cmake ..
+    cmke --build . --config Release

 Be sure to first install all required libraries:  BLAS and LAPACK for UMFPACK, CHOLMOD, and SPQR, and GMP and MPFR for SPEX.
 Be sure to use the latest